udoydev/KhoborWala/README.md

 - Like/react to posts, with notifications sent to post owners
 - Admin panel for managing users, posts, and categories
 - Responsive Bootstrap UI for desktop and mobile
+- Post will be seen in Trending and Latest as per Trend and Post Time

 ---